LanthDeveloper/LanthDeveloper/README.md

 <h1 align="center">Hi 👋, I'm Anthony Lee - Lanthdev</h1>
 <h3 align="center">Full Stack Developer passionate about building impactful solutions</h3>
 <p align="center">
-    Hello, I'm Anthony, a Web Developer.
+    Hello, I'm Anthony, a Software Developer.
 I've been immersed in web development.
 My goal is to establish myself as a notable figure in this industry.
 I strive to innovate, be reliable, and eventually reach a level where
     I can inspire younger developers to pursue their dreams and create passionately.
 </p>
 <h3 align="left">Portfolio:</h3>
 Check out my portfolio at - <a href="https://lanthdev.pages.dev" target="blank">Lanthdev.pages.dev</a>
 <hr />

 <!-- TECHS -->
 <h2 align="center">Skills</h2>